 At SalesLoft, our sales teams have a morning standup each and every morning.
 However, we don’t use this time as other teams do.
 Instead of going around the circle and sharing our daily priorities, we use the time to grill each other on objection countering, sales plays, and various other aspects of our sales training.

 For the SalesLoft sales team, sales training isn’t something that happens once a quarter, once a month, or even once a week.
 Sales training happens first thing every single morning.
 It’s hard to forget something you hear and use every single day and sales teams that use morning drills in this way have training retention rates that soar past the average.

 Live Call Coaching

 The reason morning drills are so effective is because the sales team is actually putting our training into practice.
 Everyone learns better by doing and having feedback provided in the moment is a crucial aspect of training retention and improvement.
 That’s why, in addition to coaching from recorded calls, the best sales managers also provide live call coaching, while a sales rep is still in the conversation with a prospect.

-The best sales engagement platforms have live call coaching functionality, like SalesLoft’s Live Call Studio, that allow managers to listen in on live calls, provide covert feedback and advice that only the reps can hear, or even join the call themselves.
-This functionality provides sales reps yet another opportunity to have their training reenforced in real time.
+The best sales engagement platforms have live call coaching functionality, like SalesLoft’s Live Call Studio, that allows managers to listen in on live calls, provide covert feedback and advice that only the reps can hear, or even join the call themselves.
+This functionality provides sales reps yet another opportunity to have their training reinforced in real time.